 What to do if you encounter or suspect modern day slavery or trafficking?

 In the first instance the point of contact for all modern slavery crimes should be the local police force.
-If you have information about modern slavery crimes that require an immediate response (such as where victims are at risk), dial 999.
+If you have information about a potential modern slavery crime that requires an immediate response (such as where victims are at risk) dial 999.

 If you hold information that could lead to the identification, discovery and recovery of victims in the UK, you can contact the Modern Slavery Helpline on 0800 0121 700.
 Alternatively you can make calls anonymously to Crimestoppers on 0800 555 111.

-If you have concerns or suspect that an adult is at risk of harm or abuse, you can call South Tyneside's single point of contact for Adult Safeguarding:
+If you have concerns or suspect that an adult is at risk of harm or abuse, you can call South Tyneside's Let's Talk single point of contact for Adult Safeguarding:

 0191 456 2093 (outside of the above office hours)